As an ambigram designer, you may think you know ambigrams.

 Ambigram comes from ambi and gram (greek αμφι and γραμ, from γραφή), which means “write in both ways” or “letter in both ways”.
 Side note: You already use αμφι in your life.
 A theater has a U shape.
 An amphitheater has a full circle shape.
 It’s αμφι-theater.
 Theater in both ways. 😉

-As said, stay to letters.
+As said, stick to letters.
 No images allowed.
 No pictograms or letters that rotate and create a face.
 No, no, no. Just letters, any letters, any language, but just letters.

 Rule number 2: No legograms.

 A rotational ambigram made of legos is not a legogram.
-If you use pancakes, you do not get to create a pancakegram.
-The same happens with pencils and pencilgrams.
+If you use pancakes, you’re not creating a pancakegram.
 This is just a rotational ambigram.
-You get the point.

 Rule number 3: Keep it simple.